feathersui/feathersui-starling/documentation/help/markdown/feathers-control-item-renderers.md

 The `isSelected` property indicates if the item has been selected.
 It's common for an item to be selected when it is touched, but that's not required.

-<aside class="info">The [`IGroupedListItemRenderer`](../api-reference/feathers/controls/renderers/IGroupedListItemRenderer.html) interface is very similar.
-Instead of an `index` property, this type of item renderer has [`groupIndex`](../api-reference/feathers/controls/renderers/IGroupedListItemRenderer.html#groupIndex) and [`itemIndex`](../api-reference/feathers/controls/renderers/IGroupedListItemRenderer.html#itemIndex) properties to specify where in the data provider the item is located.
-An additional [`layoutIndex`](../api-reference/feathers/controls/renderers/IGroupedListItemRenderer.html#layoutIndex) property specifies the item's order in the layout, including headers and footers.
-The `owner` property should be typed as `GroupedList` instead of `List`, obviously.</aside>
+<aside class="info">The [`ITreeItemRenderer`](../api-reference/feathers/controls/renderers/ITreeItemRenderer.html) and [`IGroupedListItemRenderer`](../api-reference/feathers/controls/renderers/IGroupedListItemRenderer.html) interfaces are very similar.
+Instead of an `index` property, thes type of item renderer has different properties to specify where in the hierarchical data provider the item is located. `Tree` has a `location` property, and `GroupedList` has `groupIndex` and `itemIndex` properties.
+An additional [`layoutIndex`](../api-reference/feathers/controls/renderers/IGroupedListItemRenderer.html#layoutIndex) property specifies the item's order in the layout.
+The `owner` property should be typed as `Tree` or `GroupedList` instead of `List`, obviously.</aside>

 <aside class="info">Header and footer renderers in a `GroupedList` are similar to item renderers in a `GroupedList`.
-See the [`IGroupedListHeaderOrFooterRenderer`](../api-reference/feathers/controls/renderers/IGroupedListHeaderOrFooterRenderer.html) interface.
+See the [`IGroupedListHeaderRenderer`](../api-reference/feathers/controls/renderers/IGroupedListHeaderOrFooterRenderer.html) and [`IGroupedListFooterRenderer`](../api-reference/feathers/controls/renderers/IGroupedListFooterRenderer.html) interfaces.
 These renderers have a `groupIndex` and a `layoutIndex`, but no `itemIndex`.</aside>

 ### Adding Children